OpenCTI-Platform/opencti/README.md

 ### Status & bugs

-Currently OpenCTI is under heavy development, if you wish to report bugs or ask for new features, you can directly use the [Github issues module](https://github.com/OpenCTI-Platform/opencti/issues).
+Currently OpenCTI is under heavy development, if you wish to report bugs or ask for new features, you can directly use the [GitHub issues module](https://github.com/OpenCTI-Platform/opencti/issues).

 ### Discussion